James Hardie Releases Annual Sustainability Report and Builds a Culture of Sustainability

 James Hardie is firm in its commitment to develop beautiful products with exceptional durability and resilience to extreme weather as the frequency of climate-driven events increases.
 In fiscal year 2024, James Hardie fiber cement products were selected by three leading home builders from across the U.S. to highlight carbon neutral construction and show that the average family can afford a sustainable home.
 The projects, which were featured at the NAHB International Builders' Show® in February 2024, demonstrate that each element of a sustainable home can have an impactful role in aspiring toward a low carbon future.

-Hardie® durable products are non-combustible, pest resistant, and U.S. flood-zone rated.
-They require less maintenance and last longer, which in turn use less resources in the long run, build value for homeowners and meet demand for high-quality products.
+Hardie® durable products are non-combustible, pest resistant and U.S. flood-zone rated.
+They require less maintenance and last longer, and in turn use fewer resources in the long run, build value for homeowners and meet demand for high-quality products.

-James Hardie is a world leader in fiber cement home siding and exterior design solutions.
-Hardie® products offer long-lasting beauty and endless design possibilities with trusted protection and low maintenance.
-As the world's #1 producer and marketer of high-performance fiber cement and fiber gypsum building solutions, James Hardie offers siding and accessories for every style.
+James Hardie is the North American leader in fiber cement exterior design solutions.
+Hardie® products offer long lasting beauty and endless design possibilities with trusted protection and low maintenance.
+As the #1 producer of high-performance fiber cement building solutions in the United States, James Hardie offers siding and accessories for every style.
 Hardie® products are non-combustible and stand up to weather and time while empowering homeowners and building professionals to achieve the home of their dreams.
-The company pioneered the technology of fiber cement building products made from sustainable raw materials and continues to invest in innovation to transform the industry.
 James Hardie operates with an inclusive company culture and an unwavering commitment to Zero Harm.
-The company proudly employs a diverse global workforce of over 5,000 employees across operations in North America, Europe, and Asia Pacific.
+The company proudly employs a diverse workforce of over 3,700 employees in North America.

 For more information and media resources, visit JamesHardie.com and JamesHardie.com/about-us/media resources./about-us/media-resources.